 Strapping Stick Horse Tutorial and pdf Pattern

-*yarn for hair, color of your fancy.
+- yarn for hair, color of your fancy.
+I love something that has lots of dimension, some of the multicolored skeins are fantastic.
 On the first horse I made (finished horse photos) I used mostly cream with a peppering of white mixed in for texture.

 Cut out your fabric as indicated on pattern pieces.
 Out of body: 2 head, 2 ear, 1 bridge of nose, 1 under-neck.
 Out of pink flannel: 2 ears, 1 mouth piece.
 Mark where indicated.